-- When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the the first indicator may flash or both the first and first indicator lights may illuminate.
-Do not drive on these types of roads. - If wheels or tires other than the NISSAN recommended ones are used, the VDC system may not operate properly and the indicator may flash or both the and indicator lights may illuminate. - The VDC system is not a substitute for winter tires or tire chains on a snow covered road.
+- When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the n indicator may flash or both the n indicator may flash or lights may illuminate.
+Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the n indicator may flash or both the n and n indicator lights may illuminate.
+This is not a malfunction.
+Restart the engine after driving onto a stable surface. - If wheels or tires other than the NISSAN recommended ones are used, the VDC system may not operate properly and the Π indicator may flash or both the Π and Π indicator lights may illuminate. - The VDC system is not a substitute for winter tires or tire chains on a snow covered road.